 Gibraltar Race is an Adventure Challenge event open to all riders from every Country that are at least 18 years old and that own a driving license valid for the motorbike they ride and MotoAsi B1 card valid for 2023 (you can obtain it through our organization at no extra cost).

 Before the start of each stage the list of numbered waypoints, along with tracks for transfers, will be provided to pilots in a file in GPX format.
 The waypoints must be reached in the right order (they are numbered) to complete the Gibraltar Race route.

 All the waypoints must be reached to avoid penalties.
 There are also times and exact time frames that must be respected to avoid penalties.
 In case of skipped waypoint, the reverse path to reach it is not allowed and the penalty for missing waypoint will be imposed anyway.

-To participate you need your own GPS navigator device or a suitable navigation app (please contact us for further details) and a stopwatch.
+To participate you need your own GPS navigator device or a suitable navigation app (please look at General Regulation for further details) and a stopwatch.

 The transit and time of each waypoint will be controlled by an individual GPS logger, combined with a GPS tracker (balise) used as a safety device, both provided to the pilot by the Organization.